Local equilibrium charge and spin currents in two-dimensional topological systems: Introduction

 \section{Introduction}

 Edge states and the bulk-boundary correspondence are key features of systems with topological properties \cite{Hasan2010,Qi2011,Bernevig2013}.
-Particular experimental and theoretical interest has been devoted to electronic two-dimensional (2D) topological systems, which are characterized by edge states that are robust against disorder and by a quantized conductance.
+Large experimental and theoretical interest has been devoted to electronic two-dimensional (2D) topological systems, which are characterized by edge states that are robust against disorder and by a quantized conductance.
 Currently, it is well established that the current flow in integer quantum Hall (IQH) and quantum spin Hall (QSH) systems is associated with gapless chiral edge states \cite{Halperin1982} and helical edge states \cite{Kane2005}, respectively.

-Advances in device fabrication and detection techniques allow one to measure edge currents in quantum Hall \cite{vanHaren1995,McCormick1999,Yacoby1999,Suddards2012,Pasher2014} and quantum spin Hall systems \cite{Roth2009,Nowack2013,Spanton2014}, using a variety of methods.
-As a result, it is nowadays possible to experimentally assess local current maps of 2D samples \cite{Nowack2013,Tetienne2017}, whose interpretation calls for a state-of-the-art microscopic electronic transport theory.
+Advances in device fabrication and detection techniques allow one to measure edge currents in IQH \cite{vanHaren1995,McCormick1999,Yacoby1999,Suddards2012,Pasher2014} and QSH systems \cite{Roth2009,Nowack2013,Spanton2014}, using a variety of methods.
+As a result, it is nowadays possible to experimentally assess local current maps of 2D samples \cite{Nowack2013,Chang2017,Tetienne2017,Shi2019}, whose interpretation calls for a state-of-the-art microscopic electronic transport theory.

-Of particular interest is the investigation of dissipationless currents proposed in both in quantum Hall \cite{Geller1995} and quantum spin Hall systems \cite{Buttiker2009, Sonin2011, Ando2013, Maekawa2017}.
-While recent experiments in graphene \cite{Uri2020} has rekindled the interest in equilibrium currents \cite{Lee2004} in IQH systems, to the best of our knowledge experimental evidence of equilibrium currents in QSH systems is still missing.
+Of particular interest is the investigation of dissipationless currents proposed in both in IQH \cite{Geller1995} and QSH systems \cite{Buttiker2009, Sonin2011, Ando2013, Maekawa2017}.
+While recent current flow quantum imaging experiments in graphene \cite{Tetienne2017,Uri2020} have rekindled the interest in equilibrium currents in IQH systems \cite{Lee2004}, to the best of our knowledge experimental evidence of equilibrium currents in QSH systems is still missing.

+Equilibrium electronic currents in (nontopological) mesoscopic conductors with broken time-reversal symmetry have been theoretically addressed a long time ago \cite{Baranger1989} and gained a substantial attention \cite{Buttiker1983,Altshuler1991,MullerGroeling1993} due to experiments on persistent currents in mesoscopic rings \cite{Levy1990,Bluhm2009,Bleszynski-Jayich2009}.